 Also called verrucas, warts are small benign (non-cancerous) fleshy growths on the skin.
 They can grow almost anywhere on the body, but are usually seen on the hands, fingers, face, and feet.
 They are common and affect most people at some point in their lives.

 CausesWarts are caused by infection of the outer layer of skin with a virus called the human papillomavirus (HPV).
 There are many different strains of HPV, which accounts for the different types of warts and their location on the body.

 Infection occurs through breaks in the skin, such as a hangnail (a piece of partially disconnected skin of the cuticle or nail fold), cuts, or scratches.
 Biting one’s nails or nibbling the skin around fingernails can cause warts to spread on fingertips and around nails.

 Warts are more common in children and adolescents because their immune systems may not yet have developed immunity to the virus.
 Warts may also occur in people with eczema (due to a broken skin barrier) and people whose immune system doesn't work properly due to treatment with certain medications or weakened due to HIV/AIDS.

 Warts are contagious because the virus can be spread to other people by direct skin-to-skin contact or indirectly via shared objects, such as towels or washcloths.
-The virus can also be spread by self-inoculation, which occurs when a person scratches or picks a wart and the viruses that are released are spread to another area of skin.
+The virus can also be spread to another part of a person's skin when they scratch or pick an existing wart.

 Some strains of HPV are spread through sexual contact and cause genital warts and potentially cervical cancer.
 Genital warts are a sexually-transmitted disease.